nataliasuska/robo-advisor/README.md

 Fork this remote repository under your own control, and then clone it by your own preferences (ZIP folder, command-line, or using GitHub Desktop software).
 Upon completion, choose a familiar download location - I use my Desktop.

 ## Environment Setup
 After cloning this repo, navigate to it from your command line.
-Since I just put it in my desktop, it will look like this for me, but may look different for you:
+Since I just put it on my desktop, it will look like this for me, but may look different for you:
 ```sh
 cd ~/Desktop/robo-advisor
 ```